DonovanAndrews300/GistSearch/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-Shout out to Skyspecs for present the challenge!
+Shout out to Skyspecs for presenting the challenge!

 <p align="right">(<a href="#top">back to top</a>)</p>